Brioche bread is a rich and fluffy French classic. Today we are making a vegan brioche bread that is just as delicious!

 - Knead in the stand mixer for 15-20 mins or until it doesn't stick to the bowl.
 It will pull away from the dough.
-Still slightly sticky but not sticking to your hands. *If dough is dry add additional water 1 tbsp at a time.
-If too sticky add additional flour 1 tbsp at a time.
+Still slightly sticky but not sticking to your hands. *If dough is dry add additional water 1 tablespoon at a time.
+If too sticky add additional flour 1 tablespoon at a time.

 - Spray bowl, form into a ball and place ball inside.
 Cover with a towel or plastic wrap and let sit for 60-90 minutes in a warm, draft free place until doubled (may take longer).